 Our housing market

 It is important we know the facts about our housing market, and that when we work together to tackle issues, we get the right focus and involve the right partners.
-For this reason, CRHB has worked very hard over the years to gather and share data on housing across our area.
+For this reason, the Housing Board has worked hard over the years to gather and share data on all aspects of housing in our area.
 This page sets out some of that data.

 Housing Market Bulletins